solkim-83/tp/docs/DeveloperGuide.md

 * If user indicates to remove attendees:
   * Removal of attendees is done first before addition of attendees.
   * Based on the indices provided, the `FauxPerson`s at the given indices is removed.
-* If user indicates to add contacts:
+* If user indicates to add attendees:
   * The `Person`s representing the contacts are retrieved using the indices provided by user input.
   * A `FauxPerson` is created for each of them
   * `FauxPerson`s are grouped into a set and set as the `Event`'s attendees.